 Visit the Park Ranger Museum

 This was a special moment for me.
-My wife and I approached the museum and stepped onto the porch that looks out over the Gibbon River.
+My wife and I approached the Museum of the National Park Ranger and stepped onto the porch that looks out over the Gibbon River.
 I’m sure there have been many great Park Rangers who have done the exact same thing whether they were at work or like me coming to see the museum.

 I closed my eyes as I felt the sun shining down on my skin and just then I heard a noise, a noise that was very distinctive.
 It was the chatter call of a Bald Eagle.
 We began looking around and there it was flying in my direction coming from my right as it flew over the river making that distinctive call.
 Right then I knew that this was meant to be.